03 Jan Anxiety and Depression During College Years

 Anxiety and Depression – Parent’s Primer

 You may think the solution to avoid your child suffering is to remove logistical and emotional problems.
 Unfortunately you then run the risk of being ‘Lawnmower Parents’.
 This definition describes parents who mow down all their children’s challenges, discomforts and obstacles.
 The motivations are well intentioned and compassionate.
 But, it makes it so the child has no idea how to handle adversity and unexpected situations.
 In an effort to help, parents actually hinder their child’s survival skills.
-This has become an issue of enmeshment and enabling.
-Such parental over-involvement can foster dependence, anxiety and depression treatment, and thwart creativity and resourcefulness.
+This is an issue of enmeshment and enabling.
+Such parental over-involvement can foster dependence, anxiety and depression, and thwart creativity and resourcefulness.
 I counsel families to balance their involvement.
 Effective techniques help their college aged youth handle stress, foster independence, and increase self-reliance.

-Help them be honest about over reliance on technology.
+Help them be honest about over-reliance on technology.
 Ask whether it has become problematic; causing anxiety or depression in any way.
 You may be surprised how common this is.
 I receive requests for counseling due to over-dependence on technology, and the inability to put it aside and just live.
 One study found that almost 50 percent of college students admitted they woke up at night to answer text messages.
 The same study shows problems increase with more use during sleeping hours.
 Quality of sleep degrades, and depression and anxiety spikes.

 Anxiety and Depression – Advice for Parents and Students

-So what do we do to curtail among anxiety and depression in college students?
+So what do we do to curtail anxiety and depression in college students?
 The key is early recognition of those most vulnerable.
 Parents – go with your gut instincts.
 Students – talk to your parents, or a trusted friend.
 Look into whether or not your school has mental health services available.
 Check out the Wellness Centers at colleges and see how they can help.
 Look into physical exercise programs.
 Exercise is incredible to help relieve stress.
 Resident Assistants are there to help.
 You can find them on every floor of a college campus.
 They are there specifically to help you.
 Your campus health or counseling center may organize support groups for students with depression, anxiety, or other disorders.
 Depression and anxiety don’t go away on their own magically.
 Numbing them with alcohol, recreational drugs, or distractions is only a temporary ‘band-aid’ solution.

 Frequent, intense, and uncontrollable depression and anxiety symptoms that interfere with your daily routines are a sign of a problem that needs immediate attention.
 There are many options.
 It’s super important that you do something.
 Don’t ignore your suffering, and never give up!
 A good therapist can do wonders.
 I’ll leave off sharing a special moment.
-One college freshman I’ve helped when he faced anxiety and depression during college said to me “My many drunk uncomfortable sexual decisions, and negative self respect has stopped with good therapy.”
+One freshman I’ve helped, when he faced anxiety and depression during college, said to me “My many drunk uncomfortable sexual decisions, and negative self respect has stopped with good therapy.”